isingasimplesong/local-knowledge-assistant/README.md

 ## Configuration

-- Get a [groq API key here](https://console.groq.com/), an [Anthropic API key here](https://www.anthropic.com/api), and/or an [OpenAI API key here](https://platform.openai.com/api-keys).
+- Get a [Groq API key here](https://console.groq.com/), an [Anthropic API key here](https://www.anthropic.com/api), and/or an [OpenAI API key here](https://platform.openai.com/api-keys).
 If needed, [Ollama users should read this](https://github.com/ollama/ollama/issues/849)
 - Edit `config.yaml` to your liking
 - Set env variables `GROQ_API_KEY`, `ANTHROPIC_API_KEY` and/or `OPENAI_API_KEY` [at system level](https://chatgpt.com/share/6715773a-ca24-800e-a80c-109fd28dce35)
 - you can change or translate the prompt sent to the model in `template.txt`,